reggiemagtibay/retail-profitability-analysis/README.md

 - Profitability varies across regions, with Central underperforming
 - Discounting is the primary driver of profit erosion
 - High sales do not guarantee profitability
-- Profit and loss are driven by specific states and products
+- Profit and loss are driven by a small set of states and products
 - Profitability varies across sub-categories

 ---